-Please note that the documentation for system transformation grants is being developed and will be available in the next few months.
+Please note that some of the documentation for system transformation grants are being developed and will be available in the next few months.

 Multiplier grants are available to countries that can mobilize at least US$3 in new and additional external financing for every US$1 from the GPE Multiplier.
 Maximum grant levels are determined based on school-age population and can reach up to $50 million.

 - Form for expression of interest to obtain a GPE Multiplier allocation.
 Draft